| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 less costly in the long run to take care of the little problems before they

+become big problems.
+Vacant property is your Achilles heel.
 10. Select Qualified, Good Tenants From the Start - Take the time to

 check references.
 Previous landlords, employers, financial references,